 - Schedule annual disposal of unused, old, or expired chemicals

-Often chemicals in schools sit for extended periods of time and get lost on shelves never to be used.
+Often, school chemicals sit for extended periods and get lost on shelves never to be used.
 While some of these chemicals are non-hazardous, often they are an EPA hazardous waste that must be taken into special consideration for disposal.
 A licensed hazardous waste disposal company must take all lab chemicals no longer in-use or spent and dispose of them in compliance with the Resource Conservation and Recovery Act (RCRA).

 At Maine Labpack, Inc. we are able to help your school develop a CHP that works for you, help you through all regulations and keep you compliant, and dispose of all your chemical waste.
 Want to learn more about OSHA chemical hygiene plans?
 Contact us today.